kevguy/CarND-Behavioral-Cloning-P3/writeup_template.md

 * I used an adam optimizer for the model so that manually training the learning rate wasn’t necessary.

 ### Model Architecture and Training Strategy
-Before going over the model, I also added the following lines before building the model because I kept getting `Error: range exceeds valid bounds`, I fixed it after reading some potential solutions on another discussion of Keras (https://github.com/fchollet/keras/issues/2681).
+Before going over the model, I also added the following lines before building the model because I kept getting `Error: range exceeds valid bounds`, I fixed it after reading some potential solutions on another [discussion](https://github.com/fchollet/keras/issues/2681) of Keras.

-Since I belong to the November cohort, there're already a bunch of proposed methods, which mainly consist of nVidia's (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and Comma.ai's (https://github.com/commaai/research/blob/master/train_steering_model.py)
+Since I belong to the November cohort, there're already a bunch of proposed methods, which mainly consist of [nVidia's](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)  and [Comma.ai's] (https://github.com/commaai/research/blob/master/train_steering_model.py)

 I decided to try both.
 Since I had cropped and resized the input images so I decided to simplify nVidia's model a bit, like this, which speeds up training and still gives me high accuracy.
 Train on 45805 samples, validate on 2411 samples